ebachelet/pyLIMA/docs/source/Conventions.rst

 Conventions
 ===========

 The time given in observations is expected to be in JD.
+This is not that crucial as long as parallax, and more generally ephemerides, is not considered.

 Following the idea of uniform notations in the field, pyLIMA is based on `Gould 2000 <http://adsabs.harvard.edu/abs/2000ApJ...542..785G/>`_.